basics/nuxt-booster/README.md

 ## Features

-- Automatic preloading critical font resources
-- Dynamic viewport based loading of font resources (subselectors, media queries)
+- dynamic loading of viewport based page resources like fonts (subselectors, media queries), components, pictures
+- optional loading prevention of resources at low bandwidth or weak hardware
+- prevents the loading of unnecessary resources (including components) that are outside the current viewport.
+- optional info layer concept to inform users about a reduced UX when bandwidth or hardware is compromised.

+## Results
-- Dynamic loading of images based on bandwidth
+- delivery of the minimum required resources based on the current viewport
+- if you use the tools as specified we can guarantee a lighthouse performance score of 100/100

 📖 &nbsp;&nbsp;[Read more](https://nuxt-speedkit.grabarzundpartner.dev/)